TheRenegadeCoder/sample-programs/archive/e/elvish/README.md

 # Sample Programs in Elvish

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Elvish!
-To find documentation related to the Elvish code in this repo, look [here.](https://sampleprograms.io/languages/elvish)
+To find documentation related to the Elvish code in this repo, look [here](https://sampleprograms.io/languages/elvish).

 ## Sample Programs List - 14/38 :thinking: